d12frosted/elpa-mirror/melpa/ipe-readme.txt

-This package defines a command, `ipe-insert-pair-edit', which offers a more feature rich alternative to the standard 'M-(' Emacs keybinding, `insert-parentheses'.
-The `ipe-insert-pair-edit' command allows for the interactive insertion, update and deletion of `customize'-able PAIRs via the use of overlays.
+This package defines commands which offer a more feature rich alternative to the standard 'M-(' Emacs keybinding, `insert-parentheses'.
+These commands allow for the interactive insertion, update and deletion of `customize'-able, mode-dependent PAIRs via the use of overlays.

+Suggested Keybinding:

+   (global-set-key (kbd "M-(") 'ipe-insert-pair-edit)

 Executing the `ipe-insert-pair-edit' command will first prompt the user to enter a `customize'-able MNEMONIC (See: `ipe-pairs' /